-CCP as defined in the FCA Glossary.
+CCP has the meaning set out in the FCA Glossary.

 Class (or Classes) means (according to the context) all of the Shares or a particular class (or classes) of Share.

 COLL means the Collective Investment Schemes Sourcebook published by the FCA as part of the FCA Handbook made under the Act for the time being in force (as amended or replaced).